Lee-matod/vimanager-cli/README.md

 4. Click on Backup.
 5. Save the backup file to the desired destination.

-Similarly, once you have finished editing your playlists, click on `Restore` instead of `Backup` and select the file you edited to update the application with your new items.
+Similarly, once you have finished editing your playlists, click on `Restore` instead of `Backup` and select the file you edited to apply the changes made.

 # License